-- (xi) A pharmacist consultant(s) shall quarterly in dispensaries and monthly in licensed correctional infirmaries, review patient medication records in accordance with state and federal regulations, consult with and provide a written report of findings to the director of nursing or the patient's physician. - (4) Labeling of drugs and biologicals and proper storage - (A.) It is the duty of the pharmacist consultant(s) to ascertain during each visit to the correctional facility, that medications are properly labeled, properly stored, refrigerated when needed, expiration dates routinely checked, and that appropriate accessory and cautionary instructions are on all medications when required.
-(11/1/2007)
+- (xi) A pharmacist consultant or consultants shall quarterly in dispensaries and monthly in licensed correctional infirmaries: - (a) Review patient medication records in accordance with state and federal rules; and - (b) Consult with and provide a written report of findings to the director of nursing or the patient's physician; and - (4) Labeling of drugs and biologicals and proper storage.
+It is the duty of the pharmacist consultant or consultants to ascertain during each visit to the correctional facility that: - (A) Medications are: - (i) Properly labeled; - (ii) Properly stored; and - (iii) Refrigerated when needed; - (B) Expiration dates are routinely checked; and - (C) Appropriate accessory and cautionary instructions are on all medications when required.